shelljane/SimpleCGRA/README.md

 *SimpleCGRA*: An Open-Source Platform for Temporal-Mapping CGRAs

 We are still tidying the codes of *SimpleCGRA*.
 The codes of all modules are available.
 We will keep improving *SimpleCGRA*.
+Note that there exist various repos named SimpleCGRA due to some historical reasons.
+Recently, it is maintained in shelljane/SimpleCGRA.

 ## How to run *SimpleCGRA*?